 - 1 egg white

-Preheat the oven to 170/fan150/325/gas 3.
+- Preheat the oven to 170/fan150/325/gas 3.

-Divide into 6 portions and mould each portion with your hands into a pyramid shape.
+Divide into 6 portions, and mould each portion with your hands into a pyramid shape.

-Bake for 12-14 minutes or until the tops are dark golden brown and the sides have also take on some colour.
+Bake for 12-14 minutes, or until the tops are dark golden brown, and the sides have also take on some colour.